twr14152/c-network-automation-scripts/README.md

 Network Scripts written in C to configure and operate network devices

 07/12/2025
-- In example2 added the option to open a commands file to the ssh scripts.
-Its a positional argument.
-So the name of the file will not need hard coded in the script.
+- In example2 I added the option to have a seperate file which can hold your device configuration or show commands.
+Its just a text file.
+Call it what ever you want.
+Then call it when your run your script.
+Its based off of a positional argument.
+So the name of the file could be anything.
-- arista/example2/ssh_script.c - allows you to create a command file with configs or show commands then you just call the file when you run the ssh_script
+- arista/example2/ssh_script.c
-- I've include a readme file in that directory to explain
+- I've include a readme file in that directory to help explain
 - I have not started on the Cisco example2 yet.

 07/11/2025